10 Mistakes to Avoid When Moving from Salesforce to Microsoft Dynamics 365 Sales

 5. Failing to Consider Integrations

-Both Salesforce and Microsoft Dynamics 365 CE may be integrated with third-party applications such as an ERP system.
-It’s crucial for companies switching from Salesforce to Microsoft Dynamics 365 CE to consider all existing integrations and what may need to be done to ensure continuity following the migration.
-Some of the Salesforce integrations you have been using won’t work with Microsoft Dynamics 365 CE.
-The good news is that Microsoft Dynamics 365 CE supports hundreds of out-of-the-box, integrations, and the solution’s open API simplifies other integrations.
+Both Salesforce and Microsoft Dynamics 365 Sales may be integrated with third-party applications such as an ERP system.
+It’s crucial for companies switching from Salesforce to Microsoft Dynamics 365 Sales to consider all existing integrations and what may need to be done to ensure continuity following the migration.
+Some of the Salesforce integrations you have been using won’t work with Microsoft Dynamics 365 Sales.
+The good news is that Microsoft Dynamics 365 Sales supports hundreds of out-of-the-box, integrations, and the solution’s open API simplifies other integrations.

 6. Assuming Data Migration is the Same as Data Integration